Home Privacy Policy Feedback Link to us Site Map

 In this example, the variable called LResult would now contain the value "elphebet".

-You can also use the Replace function in a query.
+You can also use the Replace function in a query in Microsoft Access.